tharun3030/Internship_projects/README.md

 ```

 This script will preprocess the data, build and train the model, and display the accuracy on the CIFAR-10 dataset.

+## Task 3-Fraud Transaction Detection
+This repository contains a machine learning model built to detect fraudulent credit card transactions.
+The model utilizes the Random Forest algorithm to identify suspicious patterns in transaction data.
+## Key Features:
+  -Data Preprocessing: Handles missing values and addresses imbalanced classes.
+  -Model Training: Trains a Random Forest classifier on a labeled dataset.
+  -Model Evaluation: Evaluates the model's performance using metrics like precision, recall, F1-score, and accuracy.
+  -Classification Report: Provides a detailed breakdown of the model's performance on different classes.
+## How to Use:
+  -Data Preparation:
+    -Ensure your dataset has columns representing relevant features (e.g., transaction amount, time, location, etc.) and a binary target variable indicating fraudulent (1) or non-fraudulent (0) transactions.
+    -Preprocess the data as described in the code.
+  -Model Training:
+    -Run the provided Python script.
+    -The script will train the Random Forest model on the prepared data.
+  -Model Evaluation:
+    -The script will output a classification report, providing insights into the model's performance.